 Write your statement of purpose.
 In a narrative statement of about 700–1,000 words, provide your reasons for seeking a master’s in applied mathematics.
 The statement of purpose is your chance to provide the department with information about you beyond what’s found in your transcripts and other official documents.
 You should provide an overview of your degree and career objectives and explain how participation in this graduate program will help you achieve them.

 Identify people who are willing to write letters of recommendation for you.
 You will need to submit three letters of recommendation as part of your application.
 Make sure the people you choose can speak to your ability to take on graduate studies – academic references are preferred, although professional references are also acceptable.
 You will need their email addresses for the Graduate School application.

 Take the GRE.
-You must submit GRE scores with your application unless you already hold a graduate degree from a regionally accredited U.S. institution.
-GRE scores must be sent directly from the Educational Testing Service using institution code 4854 for the University of Washington and 0702 for the department code.
+You must submit GRE scores with your application unless you already hold a graduate degree in a STEM (Science, Technology, Engineering and Mathematics) field from a regionally accredited U.S. institution.
+GRE scores must be sent directly from the Educational Testing Service using institution code 4854 for the University of Washington.

 Step Two: Apply